Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Black Cow English Strawberries Vodka

-Ready for a v. simple cheese making lesson?
+Ready for a v simple cheesemaking lesson?
 Here we go: When making cheese, the milk is separated into the curds and the whey.
-The curds are what get turned into cheese... and the whey... well, it gets thrown a-whey.
+The curds are what get turned into cheese, and the whey... it gets thrown a-whey (sorry).
 Well, not at the Black Cow Distillery in Dorset.
-There, they collect up the leftover whey from making their Black Cow cheddar (which, btw, we could eat by the kilo), then they ferment, distil and blend it up to turn it into the "world’s smoothest vodka".
+There, they collect up the leftover whey from making their Black Cow cheddar (which, btw, we could eat by the kilo), then they ferment, distil and blend it up to turn it into the "world’s smoothest" vodka.
 But their dislike for waste runs much deeper than whey.
-They caught on to the fact that often strawberries that didn't confirm to a classic strawb shape ended up getting chucked, so they started to collect them up, press them down and combine them with their creamy Pure Milk Vodka to create Black Cow English Strawberries.
-Sort of like strawberries and cream in a bottle, made almost exclusively from product originally destined for the bin.
+They caught on to the fact that often strawberries that didn't conform to a classic strawb shape ended up getting chucked, so they started to collect them, press them down and combine them with their creamy vodka to create Black Cow English Strawberries.
+Sort of like strawberries and cream in a bottle, made almost exclusively from products originally destined for the bin.
 Whey-hey!

 blackcow.co.uk